by Jorge Icaza (1906-1978)

 “It burned all of that trash some months ago.”

-“Without waiting for the statute of limitations to expire?” asked the chulla, with an abrupt, instinctual reaction.
+“Without waiting for the legal time limit to expire?” asked the chulla, with an abrupt, instinctual reaction.

 “In special cases…”